dfbarrero/dataCourse/assignments/exploration/exploration.md

 * mpg.
 * planets.

+We recommend to read a notebook with an example of data exploration to better understand the whole process.
+An interesting notebook is [this one](https://www.kaggle.com/ekami66/detailed-exploratory-data-analysis-with-python).

 ## Assignment goal

 The goal of this assignment is to perform an exploratory data analysis of a simple dataset.
 To this end, apply techniques developed in along the lecture (summary statistics and/or graphical tools).